 Bheith sínte sa phota 'gus leac ar a bhéal.

-A cock and a hen went away together
+A hen and a cock went away together

 Out on the hills until they broke their hearts